Possession of a Firearm by a Convicted Felon

 Penalties for Felon in Possession of a Firearm

-The charge of felony possession of a firearm is a third degree felony punishable by up to five (5) years in prison or on probation.
-Additionally, if the prosecutor can prove “actual possession” then the offense carries with it a three (3) year minimum mandatory prison sentence.
+The charge of felony possession of a firearm is a second degree felony punishable by up to fifteen (15) years in prison.
+If the prosecutor proves “actual possession,” then the offense carries with it a three (3) year minimum mandatory prison sentence.
+This crime is ranked level 5 under the Florida Criminal Punishment Code.

 Proving that the Defendant is a Convicted Felon